Related postsASP.NET Core

 If we look at the index file, for example:

-You can see that this is a standard MVC template layout (hint: look at the copyright), that rendered the body, which is also from the MVC template.
+You can see that this is a standard MVC template layout (with a few minor changes), that rendered the body, which is also from the MVC template.

 If we look at the transformation as a whole:

 The good part of this being a .NET tool that can be run after the website is compiled, is that it also allows for more complex setups.
-For example, you could have a GitHub pipeline that builds the application, installs the tool, renders the site into HTML, and publishes the output into a hosting site (like Google's Firebase, Azure's Storage Account Static Website, Azure's Static Web Apps, AWS' S3, and so on).
+For example, you could have a GitHub pipeline that builds the application, installs the tool, renders the site into HTML, and publishes the output into a hosting site (like Azure's Static Web Apps, Netlify, AWS' S3, Google's Firebase, and so on).

-If you read this far and want to help build this, please know your contributions are welcome in the GitHub repository:
+Please know your contributions are welcome in the GitHub repository.